 Driving sales, recovering abandoned shopping carts, promoting discounts and much more.
-In this article, we'll show you different ways of using ecommerce popups in online shops, and give you tips on how Elementor features will help you in the process.
+In this article, we'll show you how to use Elementor's popups to boost an online store, in terms of sales and conversions.

 Ecommerce popups are a particular challenge in the online marketing world.
 When running a blog or business website, usually they fulfill one single purpose – collecting email addresses.